-A 30-year career in the US Air Force and NASA has given Ron a unique perspective on how teams function under stress.
+A thirty-year career in the US Air Force and NASA has given Ron a unique perspective on how teams function under stress.

-The high-performing teams Ron has been a member of in combat, flying high-risk test flights, and dealing with life or death aircraft emergencies have forged a process to turn stress into performance.
-Ron merges those lessons with his entrepreneurial and corporate executive experience providing unique insights for organizations facing tough challenges.Explore Ron's Speaking Topics
+Ron has been a member of several high-performing teams in combat, during high-risk test flights, and in dealing with life-or-death aircraft emergencies—which have forged a process to turn stress into performance.
+Ron merges those lessons with his entrepreneurial and corporate executive experience, providing unique insights for organizations facing tough challenges.Explore Ron's Speaking Topics

 The idea of strapping yourself to a rocket filled with 4 million pounds of explosives forces one to learn and accept new technology.

 Many of the problems facing organizations today have technological solutions.
-However, we just can’t slap a technical band-aide on a problem and expect it to go away.
+However, we can’t just slap a technical Band-Aid on a problem and expect it to go away.
 Success occurs when we take a holistic approach to technical solutions.
 Using real-world examples, Ron navigates the benefits and unintended consequences of technology in an increasingly interdependent landscape.Watch Ron's Keynote Reel

-Imagine if you were one of only 600 people to see the Grand Canyon or to see a flower.
+Imagine if you were one of only six hundred people to see the Grand Canyon— or to see a flower.
 How would you describe that awe and wonder to the rest of us?

 Starting from a foundation of awe and wonder changes everything.
 It is the “secret sauce” that opens the mind to new ideas, connections, and creative solutions.
-Ron uses the magic of awe and wonder to inspire your team, your mission, and to encourage new alliances.
+Ron uses the magic of awe and wonder to inspire your team and your mission, and to encourage new alliances.